mgeeky/cobalt-arsenal/README.md

   [-] could not open C:\gdgsdfgdf\*: 3.
 Parsed error code:
       3 - ERROR_PATH_NOT_FOUND
   ```

+- **`rename-beacon-tabs.cna`** - Script that lets us rename Beacon-related tabs from a default format of: `Beacon <ip>@<pid>` to anything other we like, for instance: `B: <user>@<computer> (<pid>)`.

+   Format deciding how should each Beacon's tab be named, utilising beacon's metadata fields is described in a global variable named $beacon_tab_name_format .
+That variable may contain any of the following available beacon's metadata keys (CobaltStrike 4.2):

+   `note, charset, internal , alive, session, listener, pid, lastf, computer, host,
+   is64, id, process, ver, last, os, barch, phint, external, port, build, pbid, arch,
+   user, _accent`

 - **`settings.cna`** - Script that offers sample implementation for `saveOptions` and `loadOptions` routines, intended to store & restore settings from an external file.